redips789/redips789.github.io/docs/spring-certification/Spring-Data-Management-JDBC-Transaction.md

 ## Is the JDBC template able to participate in an existing transaction?

-Yes, the **JdbcTemplate** is able to participate in existing transactions both when declarative and programmatic transaction management is used.
-This is accomplished by wrapping the **DataSource** using a **TransactionAwareDataSourceProxy.**
+Yes, the `JdbcTemplate` is able to participate in existing transactions both when declarative and programmatic transaction management is used.
+This is accomplished by wrapping the `DataSource` using a `TransactionAwareDataSourceProxy`.

 ## What is @EnableTransactionManagement for?

 Enables Spring's annotation-driven transaction management capability.
-To be used on **@Configuration** classes.
+To be used on `@Configuration` classes.

 ```java
 @configuration